Read This First

 Prompt 2: It appears to me that inductive density fully depicts why humans can never claim to have full certainty.
 There is nothing that would legitimately ground full certainty, or what is sometimes referred to as a presupposition.
 Is this reasoning solid?

-The central claim is this: Your reasoning underscores a critical insight into the nature of human knowledge and the limitations of inductive reasoning.
+In plain terms: Your reasoning underscores a critical insight into the nature of human knowledge and the limitations of inductive reasoning.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Presuppositions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.